Of Courts, Agencies, and the Court of Federal Claims: Fortunately Outliving One’s Anomalous Character, 71 George Washington Law Review 798 (2003)

 Date of Authorship for this Version

 Resnik, Judith, "Of Courts, Agencies, and the Court of Federal Claims: Fortunately Outliving One’s Anomalous Character" (2003).
 Faculty Scholarship Series.
-Paper 764.
+764.